Carli de Murga: Ceres F.C.

 De Murga was signed in by Ceres F.C. under a 3-year contract in February 2014.
 By the time of the signing de Murga was a free agent having previously played for Global.
 The footballer came from an anterior cruciate ligament on his right knee preventing him from playing football for five months.
 He debuted for Ceres at the 2014 United Football League Division 2 match against Manila Jeepney F.C.
 De Murga was used a substitute coming in for Angelo Marasigan in the 69th minute.
 Ceres won with the scoreline of 2–1.

 De Murga helped Ceres win the 2014 UFL FA League Cup by defeating Global F.C. in the final played on 6 November 2014 with a scoreline of 2–1.
 However, Ceres was forced to make a substitution after de Murga sustained an injury on his left knee after colliding with a Global defender.
 The injury was later determined to be an ACL tear forcing de Murga out once again from competitive football for about a year and two months.

 A surgery to treat his injury was unsuccessful and at one point during his recovery, de Murga's doctor hinted him that he should retire from football.
-De Murga refused to heed the advise and a second surgery proved to be successful.
+De Murga refused to heed the advice and a second surgery proved to be successful.

 In early 2016, de Murga was fielded in a friendly in Singapore.
 On 7 February 2016, he was later played against Loyola Meralco Sparks F.C. in Ceres' first 2016 UFL Cup match and scored a brace, marking his return in the UFL.
 Loyola scored the only other goal in the match that ended in a 2–1 win for Ceres.

 He remained with Ceres, when it joined the Philippines Football League in 2017.